mozilla/fjord/docs/testing.rst

    1. run ``cd fjord``
    2. run ``./py.test``

-If that works, then it probably works fine in vagrant development environment.
+If that works, then the Vagrant development environment probably works fine, too.